 The system does not work on its own or make intelligent decisions.
 Rules-based systems will also not change or update, and will not ‘learn’ from mistakes, so make sure you input the correct steps.

-We define cognitive automation as intelligent automation, which is the most popular category in automation.
-With the help of artificial intelligence, it is possible to automate more activities.
+We define cognitive automation as intelligent automation that includes the help of artificial intelligence, it is possible to automate more activities.

-By leveraging Artificial Intelligence technology to expand automation and enhance the range of actions typically correlated with RPA, we provide benefits which cut costs and increase customer satisfaction.
+By leveraging Artificial Intelligence technology to expand automation and enhance the range of actions typically correlated with rules-based automation, you can provide benefits which cut costs and increase customer satisfaction.

 Companies today face several challenges: increasing efficiency, improving decision-making, staying competitive, ensuring customer loyalty and compliance is just one of many obstacles that businesses face.

 We have proven that cognitive automation is effective in overcoming these key challenges by supporting companies in optimizing their day-to-day activities and their entire business.